 Courses held at the Bach Centre

-The Bach Centre consists of Mount Vernon, its surrounding garden and seminar rooms, our café – Nora’s Kitchen – and the Bach Centre shop.
-The courses held at the Bach Centre give students a wonderful opportunity to study where Dr. Bach lived and worked during the last years of his life and where, having found the last 19 of the 38 remedies in the area, he completed his work.
-While you are on the course you will have the opportunity to explore the Mount Vernon house – a living museum – where you will find Dr. Bach’s hand-made furniture, original tinctures, writings, photographs and more: a walk through time from the beginnings of his discovery to how his work and life at the Bach Centre has evolved since 1934 when Dr. Bach came to settle in Mount Vernon.
+While you are on the course you will have the opportunity to explore the Mount Vernon house, a living museum, where you will find Dr. Bach’s hand-made furniture, original tinctures, writings, photographs and more; a walk through time from the beginnings of his discovery to how his work and life at the Bach Centre has evolved since 1934 when he settled here.
 You will also have time to wander in the garden which surrounds the house and where several of the Bach remedy flowers grow, blooming at different times of the year from early Spring through to Autumn.

 Level 1: A two-day course which aims to cover all the basic principles of Dr. Bach’s work.
 We will cover the indications for each of the 38 remedies, the history of Dr.Bach’s discoveries, his philosophy of healing and the methods and principles of simplicity which form the foundation of the system.

 Day 2: After the exercise that you were set for homework, we will complete the last of the group headings along with discussions and group work to practise what you know.
-Day 2 will cover the history of Bach’s work, his medical discoveries and the work of the Bach Centre.
+Day 2 will cover the history of Dr Bach’s work, his medical discoveries and the work of the Bach Centre.
 You will learn how the remedies can fit into your life and how they can be of help to animals and plants as well as yourself, your friends and family as an aid to emotional wellbeing.

 There will be plenty of time for questions and answers throughout the two days, and opportunities to meet and chat with the Bach Centre Team.

-• You can book a Level 1 course at the Bach Centre here.
+- You can book a Level 1 course at the Bach Centre here.

 There will be plenty of time for questions and answers throughout the two days, and opportunities to meet and chat with the Bach Centre Team.

-• If you have completed an approved Level 1 course, you can book a Level 2 course at the Bach Centre here.
+- If you have completed an approved Level 1 course, you can book a Level 2 course at the Bach Centre here.

-• If you have completed an approved Level 2 course, you can book a Level 3 course at the Bach Centre here.
+- If you have completed an approved Level 2 course, you can book a Level 3 course at the Bach Centre here.

 Scheduled approved courses

-2025-07-03 BC-ACE E2U I Sentieri di Bach: dall\\\'Ecologia del Fiore alla sua Essenza vitale.
-2 giorni.
-3-4/7www
+| 2026-07-09 | BC-ACE E2U-I Sentieri di Bach: dall\'Ecologia del Fiore alla sua Essenza vitale.
+2gg: 3-4 luglio | www [email protected] 3481556779 |

 Group bookings